Beyond Bilateral: Australia and Indonesia in the Indo-Pacific Region

 - Following Dr Yudhoyono's opening remarks, the Working Group discussed other policy options to manage the growing traditional and non-traditional threats in the region.
 Policy recommendations were produced from an inquiry into how Australia and Indonesia can deepen cooperation in the region.

 - Signature addresses were also delivered by former Indonesian Ambassador to the United States and Vice-Foreign Minister Dr Dino Patti Djalal, Research Fellow at the Perth USAsia Centre Ms Natalie Sambhi, as well as Professor John Blaxland, Head of Southeast Asia Institute at the Australian National University.

-- A policy report from the Darwin meeting of the Australia-Indonesia Working Group will be published in due course.
+- The ensuing recommendations report from the Darwin meeting of the Australia-Indonesia Working Group is Joined At The Fulcrum: Enhancing Australia-Indonesia Security Relations

 Hugo Seymour is a Research and Program Assistant at the Perth USAsia Centre

 Back To News Stories